Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 PhpBrowser you can click the links and fill in the forms.
 That will probably be the majority of your actions.

 Emulates a click on valid anchors.
-The page from the
+The URL referenced in the

 As a parameter you can specify the link name or a valid CSS or XPath selector.